International Air Passenger Fee

 The Cost and What It Covers

-The current international air passenger fee is $3.83 (see 7 CFR 354.3(f)).
+The current international air passenger fee is $3.71 (see 7 CFR 354.3(f)).
+This fee will be adjusted on October 1st of each year through Fiscal Year 2028 as specified in the AQI User Fees table.
 This fee covers the direct and indirect costs to inspect international air passengers and their baggage, including:

 • Analyzing incoming passengers before arrival and screening arriving air passengers for agricultural products